 3. Arrange Transportation

 Lawrence fleet vehicles should be used for long-distance or overnight travel with students.
-For airport travel, the trip leader/sponsor should reserve a Lawrence fleet vehicle and arrange for an authorized driver to drop off and pick up the group at the airport; the costs for the driver should be included in the trip fee.
+For airport travel, the trip leader/sponsor should arrange for an authorized driver to drop off and pick up the group at the airport, and the cost for the driver should be included in the trip fee.
 Fleet vehicles may not be left parked at an airport or parking garage for more than one night.
-Personal vehicles may be used for group transportation to and from the airport if driven by authorized drivers who complete personal vehicle forms.
+Personal vehicles may be used for group transportation to and from the airport if driven by authorized drivers who complete personal vehicle forms to show adequate insurance.

 4. Identify Lawrence Portion of Travel

-If the travel does not originate from the Lawrence campus, the trip leader/sponsor should identify the starting place and time and ending place and time that define the Lawrence portion of the trip.
-Students will be responsible for arranging their own transportation to and from these meeting points, and they may add personal travel before or after the Lawrence portion of the trip, recognizing that they will travel on their own without Lawrence support or supervision.
+If the travel does not originate from the Lawrence campus, the trip leader/sponsor should identify the starting point (place and time) and ending point (place and time) that define the Lawrence portion of the trip.
+Students will be responsible for arranging their own transportation to and from these meeting points, and they may add personal travel before or after the Lawrence portion with the understanding that they are traveling on their own without Lawrence support or insurance.

 5. Set Trip Fee & Arrange Payments

-For inexpensive trips, the trip leader/sponsor or administrative assistant can collect the trip fee and forms.
-For expensive trips, the trip leader/sponsor should work with Financial Services to establish an account for collection and disbursement of funds and set deadlines for payments.
+For inexpensive trips, an administrative assistant can collect the trip fee and forms.
+For expensive trips, the trip leader/sponsor should work with Financial Services to establish an account for collection and disbursement of funds and to set deadlines for payments.
 A common practice is to have students pay a non-refundable deposit by check to Lawrence University and then to have the remaining fee applied to student accounts on a specified date.
-For students who must cancel for circumstances beyond their control, Lawrence will refund the trip fee minus the deposit and any non-recoverable expenses.
+For students who must cancel for circumstances beyond their control, Lawrence will refund the remaining fee up to the amount that can be recovered.

 The trip leader/sponsor should also plan for how group expenses will be paid during the trip.
 The preferred practice is to use a Lawrence credit card, and arrangements for a credit card or increased credit limit can be made with Financial Services.
 Payments, advances, and reimbursements use the standard financial forms and procedures.